Contact us

 Urgent Capital Support (UCS)

 UCS is for academies and sixth-form colleges that do not have access to SCA and require funding assistance to address urgent building condition issues that put at risk either the safety of pupils and staff or threaten closure of the whole or a significant part of the school.
-This funding is open throughout the year.

 USC is primarily offered as a loan, subject to an assessment of finances, and trusts may be required to contribute.
-Grant funding will only be provided in exceptional circumstances.

 School-Based Nursery Capital Grant (SBN)